 I’ve known since my childhood that it was important to have faith.
 Faith precedes miracles, right?
 I have always tried to walk by faith, but now I was learning that while faith is important, it is based on the present.
 That means it was developed through our past and has evolved to the level of faith we now poses.

 Hope is a little different though.
 Hope is based on the future.
 Hope is the precedent to Faith.
 To me, this clearly means that I have to have Hope first, and then I can develop Faith.

 I realized that while I have been working off of the faith I had, developed from the confirming things I have experienced, I also needed to continue hoping for more.
 I needed to keep hoping for clarity, direction, and blessings.

-A few weeks after starting to write for The Huffington Post, I still had not seen much response.
+A few weeks after starting to write for Huff Post, I still had not seen much response.
 I had a few comments, and there were a lot of likes, but I still had not seen significant traffic making its way to my own site.
-This is the important factor… how many people are choosing to subscribe to receive more from me in the future.
+This was important to me… how many people are choosing to subscribe to receive more from me in the future.

 I did start to gain a few more likes at my Facebook page, and I had a few more followers on my Twitter page, but it still felt like I was talking to myself.
 I was feeling frustrated, but I knew I had to continue.

 Then one day I got an interesting message.
 One of the businesses that followed me on Twitter messaged me, stating that they were interested in sharing my writing with their audience.
 They also said they would be willing to pay me to write original content for them.
 This was the opportunity I had been praying for.